 |2||Notification of award recipients|

 No. They may be traditionally or digitally produced and printed.
 There are no content, size or age specifications either.
 Manipulations of the image are acceptable as long as they begin with a photographic process.
 Scanned images are acceptable.

-Image size requirements are determined by the EntryThingy process: maximum 800 – 1200 pixels on the long side, 150 kb minimum to 2mb maximum.
+Image size requirements are determined by the EntryThingy process: maximum 800–1200 pixels on the long side with a file size between 150 kB and 2 MB.